gatsbyjs/gatsby/docs/docs/recipes.md

 See [docs templates](/docs/docs-templates/) in the contributing docs for more help.
 -->

+## New automated recipes available!
+Some recipes are now available in a more automated form - you can run some steps of the recipes through the CLI!
+[See a list of these automated recipes here](/docs/automated-recipes.md).

+## What are recipes?

 Craving a happy medium between [full-length tutorials](/tutorial/) and crawling the [docs](/docs/)?
 Here's a cookbook of guiding recipes on how to build things, Gatsby style.

 ## [1.
 Pages and layouts](/docs/recipes/pages-layouts)